code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-consumer-producer-example.md

 The creation and configuration of the different Spring Beans needed for the `Receiver` POJO are grouped in the `ReceiverConfig` class.
 Note that we need to add the `@EnableJms` annotation to enable support for the `@JmsListener` annotation that was used on the `Receiver`.

-The `jmsListenerContainerFactory()` is used by the `@JmsListener` annotation from the `Receiver`.
-Similar to the `JmsTemplate` it is wrapped in a `CachingConnectionFactory` to provide caching of sessions, connections and consumers.
+The `jmsListenerContainerFactory()` is expected by the `@JmsListener` annotation from the `Receiver`.
+We set the concurrency between 3 and 10.
+This means that listener container will always hold on to the minimum number of consumers and will slowly scale up to the maximum number of consumers in case of increasing load.

+Contrary to the `JmsTemplate` [ideally don't use Spring's `CachingConnectionFactory` with a message listener container at all](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jms/listener/DefaultMessageListenerContainer.html).
+Reason for this is that it is generally preferable to let the listener container itself handle appropriate caching within its lifecycle.

 As we are connecting to ActiveMQ, an `ActiveMQConnectionFactory` is created and passed in the constructor of the `CachingConnectionFactory`.